 What is interesting about Mr. Wilson’s attack ads is that they are very circumspect about noting that the sender is the Wilson campaign.
 The back of the mailings note that the sender is “Taxpayers for Wilson” – but there is no reference to Mr. Wilson anywhere on the mailings other than the disclaimer about the sender.

 While I am flattered by how much Mr. Wilson wants my vote and, any caveats about his platform aside, he does appear to have made a very successful career for myself in business, I have serious questions about his campaign strategy.
 Printing large, full-color campaign mailings is expensive.
 Mailing them is also expensive.
 To be sure, Mr. Wilson is not being stingy about self-funding his camapign.
 According to a NY1 report from June 7, Mr. Wilson had loaned his campaign $12 million, and had spent more that $7 million as of that date.
-However, for what he is spending, he is far from the spending levels of former Mr. Bloomberg, the former Mayor of New York City, who famously carpet-bombed the airwaves en route to securing three terms in office.
+However, for what he is spending, he is far from the spending levels of Mr. Mike Bloomberg, the former Mayor of New York City, who famously carpet-bombed the airwaves en route to securing three terms in office.

 In light of the foregoing, I ask why Mr. Wilson is spending so much for the vote of one person.
 While New York is not a Republican stronghold on account of the fact that about 40% of the state’s population lives in the overwhelmingly Democratic New York City, New York is the fourth largest state in the United States.
 For that reason, and there are many Republicans in New York.
 Logic dictates that few of these Republicans are receiving the special attention from Mr. Wilson that I am.